chevere/xr-docs/server/docker.md

 # Docker

-A [container image](https://github.com/chevere/xr/pkgs/container/xr) is available for running the XR Debug server.
+A [container image](https://github.com/chevere/xr/pkgs/container/xr) is available for running the xrDebug server.
 Refer to [Docker configuration](../configuration/docker-configuration.md) when using this container image.

 ## Docker commands